tyreer/es6-for-everybody/WesBos_ES6_Module8.md

 sayHi(...name);
 ```
++ Simply saying, pass in all elements of the _name_ array

 #### 32 - The ...rest param in Functions and destructuring
 __Looks the exact same as spread__ operator but behaves differently as a function __parameter__